 Rustic, hearty breads tend to hold up better to the egg batter – that soft white sandwich bread on the grocery store shelf is generally not the best contender for french toast.
 That said, no matter what kind of bread you choose, do try to make sure it’s stale!
 Day old – or two days old – is ideal.
 If your bread is still a bit on the fresh side, slice it up and let it sit out on the kitchen counter for an hour or two (or several) before whipping up your French toast.

-I used to think, oh, it’s easy to make French toast.
-Just whip some milk and eggs together and I’m good to go!
+I used to think, oh, it’s easy to make French toast, just whip some milk and eggs together and I’m good to go!
 Right?
 Wrong!
-The ratio of eggs to milk definitely makes a difference.
+The egg to milk ratio definitely makes a difference.
 Too much milk makes for a soggy result.
 The recipe I use calls for four eggs and 2/3 cup milk.
 That’s right – quite a few eggs relative to the milk!
 And it’s perfect.

 This is another misstep I used to make.
 I thought I really had to soak that bread in the batter.
 Five, six seconds or more.
 Not so!
 Just a quick dunk in the egg batter is all that bread needs for the perfect French toast.

 So now that you know the three tips for success, let’s do this thing!
 Here’s How to Make French Toast.

 French Toast Ingredients

 - Large eggs – the best you can find.

 - Fresh milk – I use whole milk or 2%.
 If you’re going dairy-free, almond milk, oat milk, or soy milk can be a good sub.

 - Bread – we covered that above.
 Hearty and stale.
 For this story, I used a typical loaf of grocery store French bread, but we often use a heartier whole-wheat version too.
 Brioche is delicious as well!